About Us - Mar Deidhinn

-The journey to creating an online Gaelic language business has long been a dream of Ann Desseyn.
-Her love for the Gaelic language began at an early age and in her early twenties, she began to research Universities that would teach Gaelic as a core subject but was met with disappointment on discovering that the universities in her native Belgium, the Netherlands, France, and Germany did not offer such a course and as a result, began searching further afield for a way to learn the language.
+The journey to creating an online Gaelic language business has long been a dream of Ann Desseyn - Nic a' Chùbair.
+Her love for the Gaelic language began when she was a teenager interested in Celtic languages from Irish to Breton, so she began to research Universities that would teach Gaelic as a core subject but was met with disappointment on discovering that the universities in her native Belgium, the Netherlands, France, and Germany did not offer such a course and consequently, began searching further afield for a way to learn the language.
+She discovered distance learning courses with the Gaelic college Sabhal Mòr Ostaig in Skye and in April 2000 completed her first National Certificates.

-In the year 2000 Ann moved to Newtonmore to take up a full-time job and began studying for a BA (Hons) in Humanities and History which she graduated in 2004.
-During this period she also followed her Gaelic education dream and completed a Pre-Higher course in Gaelic at Telford College, Cùrsa Inntrigidh with SMO 2004 and Cùrsa Chli Gàidhlig in Perth in 2005 before moving to the Gaelic college for a year to complete the Cùrsa Comais in 2005-2006.
-Unable to secure a development job within Gaelic at this time she moved to Fife and secured a job as Internal Auditor and HSEQ Assistant with Bosch manufacturing till 2013.
+In the year 2000 Ann moved to Newtonmore in the middle of a severe snow blizzard to take up her first full-time Scottish job in the hospitality industry and at the same began studying for a BA (Hons) in Humanities with History which she graduated in 2004.
+During this period she continued her Gaelic education and completed the Pre-Higher course with Telford College, Cùrsa Inntrigidh with SMO in 2004 before moving to the Gaelic college for full-time study of the Cùrsa Comais between 2005-2006.
+On completion of this course, there were no development jobs within Gaelic available, so she moved to Fife and secured a job as Internal Auditor and HSEQ Assistant with Bosch manufacturing where she stayed till 2013.

 With a deep passion for the Gaelic language and eagerness to increase the learning of it, Ann taught evening classes for Fife Council and set up her own Gaelic teaching business for adults in 2010 while still working full-time at Bosch.
-In 2013 Ann decided to become a PGDE Gaelic Medium Secondary (history) school teacher at the same time as some of her friends after a recruitment drive by BnaG.
-Graduated from Strathclyde University in 2014.
+In 2013 Ann decided to become a PGDE Gaelic Medium Secondary (History) school teacher at the same time as some of her friends, after a recruitment drive by BnaG and graduated from Strathclyde University in 2014.
 In 2015 she completed a Probationary year in Portree High school before moving to Uist to cover for a teacher who intended to take time out to study Gaelic.
-Sadly on arrival, it turned out that she was not taking time out and as a result, the contract to teach Gaelic and History was not fulfilled and Ann left for Glasgow to work as a social studies supply teacher while still keeping her house in North Uist.
+Sadly on arrival, it turned out that the school's plans had changed and Ann left for Glasgow instead to work as an English medium social studies supply teacher, as there were no Gaelic medium teaching jobs available at that time.

-From 2019, she has solely focused on further developing the Gaelic teaching adults side of her business which over the past years has consequently grown into a sustainable island business.
-With satisfied students from across the world and continued refining and development of her online resources, Ann hopes to be able to expand the business, hire and train new Gaelic teachers in the years to come and help them set up their own business.
+From 2019 onwards, she has solely focused on further developing the Gaelic teaching adults side of her business which over the past years has consequently grown into a sustainable island business.
+With satisfied students from across the world and continued refining and development of her online resources, Ann has now expanded to running multiple unfunded sustainable businesses which add quality and value to the language itself.
+She has a team of professionals around her whom are helping her businesses grow.

 BA (Hons) Humanities with History